CamposRF/HOWLish/README.md

 Automated inference using HOWLish offered 22-fold reduction in the volume of data that needed to be manually processed by an operator, and a 15-fold reduction in operator time, when compared to manual annotation.

 ## Usage

+A toy dataset can be downloaded [here](https://drive.google.com/file/d/11ouRaRAI_V38n5T4q4Cr8zgeRPUB2jgS/view?usp=drive_link).
+This dataset includes two .WAV files from passive acoustic monitoring campaigns conducted in the north of Portugal.
+The dataset is structured in two folders: input and output, compatible with the way the detection pipeline was coded.
+The .WAV files are 30 minutes long and were recorded with a sample rate of 8kHz.
+The current version of the pipeline only works with 8kHz audio data.

 ((work in progress))